Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 I, along with much anxiety and ambivalence begin to go and look for a care home for Mom at my many brothers insistence.
 One closer to me so I could see her daily.
 I now know that some care homes are just dreadful.
 They seem like human warehouses.
 Some are seemingly peaceful on the surface.
 I really did not want this for her.
 I knew within moving her would only hasten her good bye.
 Her once strong voice was echoing in the corridors of my mind “There is no place like home."
 I reluctantly wrote the much dreaded family letter to inform all of my brothers that this is where we are.
 What do we do?
 They have wanted me to put her in a home for sometime.
 A few had ideas but none came to fruition of course.

 My live in brother would now oversee her household finances.
 Since he never married or had children he opted to vacate his varied careers.
-Therefore Mother was his occupation.
+Therefore Mother was going to be his occupation.
 He could do as he pleased and Mom had a family member there in the evenings.
 Whatever else she needed I would accommodate her.
 He would call me and let me know her status when I was away.
 Sometime it worked and sometime it didn’t.
 So what do you do?
 I just wanted her to be as comfortable as possible.

 Now again it is time to make more changes?
 My brother does not want an assistant in the house full time.
 What do I do?
 I am not able to care for her in our home there are just too many stairs at our home.
 The Dr. says her care could run into the thousands and and …..
 So what do I do?
 Mom must have known that that was one decision that I just could not make nor did I want to make for her.
 That was one decision that I know she made with the Lord.
 So it was in her sleep, in her home late that night in January when my brother called and said; “Mom is gone."
 I’m like, “gone where?"
 I suddenly remembered one day a few months earlier when she told me she wanted to go back home.